Adding life to years

 What is MENTOR-AFE and what does it offer?

-The Age-friendly Environments Mentoring Programme (MENTOR-AFE) is a distance mentoring programme, established to develop skills to lead, influence and implement age-friendly cities and communities.
-It is being introduced to further strengthen the Global Network for Age-friendly Cities and Communities (the Global Network), and to foster leadership development in people striving to make their communities more responsive to people of all ages.
+The Age-friendly Environments Mentoring Programme (MENTOR-AFE) is a training programme established to develop skills to lead, influence and implement age-friendly cities and communities.
+It is being introduced to further strengthen the WHO Global Network for Age-friendly Cities and Communities (the Global Network), and to foster leadership development in people striving to make their communities more responsive to people of all ages.

 MENTOR-AFE is a programme of the World Health Organization (WHO) delivered with support from the International Federation on Aging (IFA).